Skip to main content

 Solar Irradiance:

-The power per unit area received from the Sun in the form of electromagnetic radiation.
+The power per unit area received from the sun in the form of electromagnetic radiation

-Solar Panel:
+Solar Module:

 Solar Spectrum:

-The distribution of electromagnetic radiation emitted by the Sun, ranging from infrared to ultraviolet wavelengths.
+The distribution of electromagnetic radiation emitted by the sun, ranging from infrared to ultraviolet wavelengths

-Tandem Cells:
+Tandem Solar Cells:

 Topcon (Tunnel Oxide Passivated Contact):